POV entering photo studio through cracked door

 Read more →

 Information security—or the lack thereof—will never stop being a hot topic.
-The extremely cavalier approach major corporations can take to privacy and infosec has been shocking to many, with wide-ranging impact.
+The extremely cavalier approach major corporations can take to privacy and information security (infosec) has been shocking to many, with a wide-ranging impact.

 There was no virus, no worm, no hackers breaking into their system.
 Facebook simply gave the wrong app developer too much access.